ix-ax/axsharp/docfx/articles/blazor/README.md

 Notes:
 - Replace `Plc` with the name of your PLC instance.
-- Ix.Framework.Blazor services are located in *Ix.Presentation.Blazor.Services* namespace.
+- AXSharp.Framework.Blazor services are located in *AXSharp.Presentation.Blazor.Services* namespace.

 ---
 ## How to access PLC variables and automatically update UI